jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 and other Extortion\-related threat actors.
 As one might imagine, the main vector for those initial entry points was
+Web applications.
+2024 DBIR Summary of findings
+Figure 1\.
+Select ways\-in enumerations in non\-Error, non\-Misuse breaches
+(n\=6,963\)
-Web applications.Roughly one\-third of all breaches
-involved Ransomware or some other
+Roughly one\-third of all breaches involved Ransomware or some other
 Extortion technique.
 Pure Extortion attacks have risen over the past year